outofcoffee/imposter/README.md

       }
     }

+You **must** specify the plugin to use in the configuration file.
+See the examples in this document for possible values.

 ## Simple (static response files)

+You can control Imposter's responses using static response files.
+Use the `staticFile` property within the `response` object in your configuration.

+Response files can be named anything you like and are resolved relative to the configuration directory.

 In the example above, we are using a static response file (`example-data.json`):

      {
        "hello": "world"
      }

-You must specify the plugin to use in the configuration file.
-See the examples in this document for possible values.

 ## Advanced (scripting)